hkirk/swtafp-slides/slides/02/02-function-types.md

 // val greater : x:'a -> y:'a -> string when 'a : comparison
 ```

-* Do not work on functions same as equality
+* Do not work on functions - for same reasons as equality

 ---